magazine | January 10, 2017

 Top-growth CMOs accelerate conversion from buyer interest into revenue faster than their competitors and industry.
 They accomplish this by augmenting their marketing strategy with a Revenue Growth Methodology.
 Think of it as a marketing strategy multiplier.
 Without a Revenue Growth Methodology, marketing leaders generate interest only in the company’s products and services.
 It’s hard to execute a Marketing Strategy to grow revenue faster than your competitors.
-The Revenue Growth Diagnostic tool will help you assess your marketing strategy to pinpoint keys to your success
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Exceptional marketing leaders do things differently, and better, than their functional peers.
 They understand how to blend strategy perfectly with execution.
 All execution and no strategy results in temporary success: a good year instead of a good decade.
 On the other hand, all strategy and no execution results in missing this year’s goals and having to make promises for a better tomorrow.